david-domz/mockallan-docker/README.md

 # `mockallan-docker` - Containerized Lightweight HTTP Server Mock

+Docker image to run `mockallan`.

 `mockallan` is a lightweight HTTP server mock used as a replacement for a production HTTP server in testing environments.

 ## Getting Started